-There are two main copyright collective societies, also known as performance rights organizations (PRO), in Canada who deal with musical copyrights by collecting fees and distributing royalties to the rights holders -- SOCAN and Re:Sound.
+There are two main performance rights organizations (PROs) in Canada that deal with musical copyrights by collecting fees and distributing royalties to the rights holders.
+These societies are SOCAN and Re:Sound.

-In order to broadcast legally, you need a license with both of those PROs.
+In order to broadcast legally in Canada, you need a license with both of these PROs.
 Why both?
 While they seem similar, they actually represent different rights holders.

-Without either SOCAN or Re:Sound, broadcasting into Canada would require obtaining permission from every publisher, lyricist, songwriter, composer, recording artist, background musician, and record label.
-A single song can have multiple songwriters, composers, recording artists, and musicians just to name a few.
+Without SOCAN and Re:Sound, broadcasting into Canada would require obtaining permission from every publisher, songwriter, composer, recording artist, background musician, and record label.
+This would be a big task given that a single song alone can have multiple songwriters, composers, recording artists, and musicians.

-Instead of tracking every single person or company down to get permission to play just one single song, you can report what you have played to SOCAN and Re:Sound (separately), pay a fee to each organization, and SOCAN will handle paying royalties to publishers, lyricists, songwriters, and composers while Re:Sound will pay royalties to recording artists and record labels.
+Instead of tracking every single person or company down to get permission to play just one single song, you can report what you have played to both SOCAN and Re:Sound, pay a fee to each organization, and SOCAN will handle paying royalties to publishers, songwriters, and composers while Re:Sound will pay royalties to recording artists, musicians, and record labels.

-Live365 has secured licensing in Canada from both SOCAN and Re:Sound.
-All Live365 originating broadcasts are now covered in Canada!
-Don't worry about the hassle of reporting to SOCAN and Re:Sound each month -- Live365 will handle all of that!
+Fortunately, Live365 has secured licensing in Canada from both SOCAN and Re:Sound, meaning all Live365 streams are covered in Canada already!
+Don't worry about the hassle of reporting to SOCAN and Re:Sound each month, Live365 also handles all of that!